latenighttales/alcali/docs/docs/walkthrough.md

 ![filled_conformity](images/filled_conformity.png)

-You can see the details of both highstate conformity and your custom ones for all minions in the conformity view [http://localhost:8000/conformity](http://localhost:8000/conformity).
+A table with both highstate conformity and your custom ones for all minions is available in the conformity view [http://localhost:8000/conformity](http://localhost:8000/conformity).

 ![conformity_view](images/conformity_view.png)

-And see details about each states by clicking the `DETAIL` button.
+Details about each states in the highstate are available by clicking the `DETAIL` button.

 ![conformity_details](images/conformity_details.png)

-Click on each states to see its details.